English

 0x01

-6 1 State See the following table
+6 1 State See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-State Description Healthy/shared general firmware
+State Description Note

 0x00